-Override Color Links that you click with the mouse during export can thus be displayed in the defined colour.
-The existing links are thus easier to recognise.
+Override Color Links that you click with the mouse during export can thus be displayed in the defined color.
+The existing links are thus easier to recognize.
 This option is only available for the DXF format.

 Total project pages equals